coolstar/dj48/README.md

 7. Recorded output is available by clicking 'Recordings'.
 8. Create a macro that copies user inputs on the transport and effects controls by clicking on the record button (tooltip: 'Record Macro').
 9. Replay a macro by clicking on the play button (tooltip: 'Play Macro').
+10. To import a macro, click on the button with tooltip: 'Upload Macro'.

 ### Testing
 Testing details can be found in the 'tests' directory.